-Randy & Shirley Brooks started editing Mayfly in 1986 as a new approach to publishing haiku.
-We announced that we would publish an issue after we had acquired the quality haiku needed.
+Randy & Shirley Brooks started editing Mayfly in 1986.
 All submissions are judged competition style, together before each issue.
 We are now biannual, publishing an issue every summer and winter.

 We feel it is the duty of the editors and writers to make careful selection and proper presentation of only the very best, the most evocative, the truly effective haiku.
 We publish only 14 or 15 haiku per issue, but each haiku is printed on its own page.
 The writer is paid $10.00 per haiku.